Chapter 4. Affirmative Programs

 Section 4.5.
 Filing a Complaint

-Possible outcomes of the information gathering/formal investigation may include:
+Possible outcomes of the information gathering/informal investigation may include:

-- If the charges are determined not to be discrimination or discriminatory harassment, the Affirmative Programs Office will present the findings in writing to the parties.
+- If the charges are determined not to be discrimination or discriminatory harassment, the Affirmative Programs Office will present the findings to the parties.
 The complaint will be dismissed.
 Appropriate personnel will be notified as needed.
 The situation may be referred to the other departments such as Human Resources, Counseling Services, or Student Affairs.

-To file a formal complaint do the following:
+To file an informal complaint, do the following:

-- Request, in writing, to the Affirmative Programs Office either verbally or in writing.
+- Contact the Affirmative Programs Office either verbally or in writing.
 Describe the situation and give details in the description.
 The Affirmative Programs Office can be contacted by calling 7-3310 or the office is found in Room 207 of the Administration and Student Services Building.
 Off-campus and after-hour meetings may also be arranged, if needed.

 Chapter Table of Contents | Table of Contents | Search | MTU Home